dshafik/bag/docs/laravel-eloquent-casting.md

 class MyModel extends Model
 {
     protected $casts = [
-        'my_values' => AsBagCollection::of(MyValue::class),
+        'my_values' => AsBagCollection::class . ':' .
+MyValue::class,
     ];
 }
 ```

 Bag will cast the Collection to a JSON string when saving to the database and will cast them back to a Collection of `MyValue` objects when retrieving them from the database.

-Bag will automatically use the custom collection class if one is defined on the Bag class.
+Bag will automatically use the custom collection class if one is defined on the Bag class when retrieving the value.